DesmondMokhali/Highway-Traffic-Data-Consolidation/README.md

 ## 7. Conclusion
-This document has outlined a professional data engineer's approach to building an Apache Airflow DAG for highway traffic data consolidation.
-By following these steps and leveraging the power of Airflow, you can efficiently extract, transform, and load data from diverse sources into a unified format, paving the way for valuable traffic analysis and potential congestion mitigation strategies.
+This document has outlined a professional data engineer's approach to building an Apache Airflow DAG for consolidating traffic data from various toll plazas.
+This exercise served as valuable practice for the skills I acquired during the IBM Data Engineering certificate program.
+By leveraging BashOperator tasks and data transformation techniques, we can effectively extract, transform, and load the data into a staging area for further analysis.
+This approach paves the way for streamlined traffic management and potential decongestion strategies on national highways.